 - ½ a cup fresh, frozen, or canned fruit (look for fruit canned in its own juices with no added sugars) like strawberries, blueberries, raspberries, peaches, mangoes, pineapples, and grapes

-Fruit, like vegetables, are full of potassium, magnesium, and fiber (2).
+Fruit and vegetables are full of potassium, magnesium, and fiber (2).
 Berries are packed full of antioxidants to promote health.

 Grains (Aim for whole grains!): 6-8 servings a day (10)